Tchang27/shobu_rl/documents/training.md

         - beats 4200 31-7-12
     - 8100v2
         - beats 6200 30-4-16
-        - beats 7200
+        - beats 7200 24-8-18

-# Future runs
+## Bug Fix
+- Positions where there are no valid moves is a loss for the current player
+- Check implemented for training and MCTS

 ## `Middlegame and Endgame`
-Epochs ? - ?
+Epochs 8300v2 - ?
-- Training from last checkpoint
+- Training from last checkpoint from `Exploration balance pt 2`
 - Begin from random position
-- Warmup: 40000 samples
+- Warmup: 25000 samples
 - Max moves: 128 (64 per player)
 - LR: 2e-5
 - Temperature scheduling